 The Rucker 4.0 is our best option to get started if you want to use your gear mainly for rucking.
 It offers two sections to place weight plates and comes in 3 different sizes (Small Frame, 20L, and 25L).

 If you want to carry a laptop and use your gear mainly for every day carry and travel, the GR1 is a better choice.

-- The Rucker 20L (both versions) can hold 2 plates securely.
-One Rucker 20lb or 30lb plate can fit in the elevated velcro plate pocket (the GR1 versions will not fit) while another can rest in the elastic sleeve just next to it.
-Keep in mind, the 45lb plate will only fit in the elastic sleeve (the GR1 versions will not fit in the elevated velcro plate pocket either but will in the elastic sleeve).
-There is still room left in the interior if you wish to add more plates but they will not remain as secure and may shift some while rucking.
+- The Rucker 20L (both versions) can hold 1 plate securely.
+One Rucker 20lb or 30lb plate can fit in the elevated velcro plate pocket (the 45lb plate and our GR1 plates will not fit).
+There is still room left in the main interior if you wish to add more plates but they will not remain as secure and may shift some while rucking.

 - The Rucker 25L offers the ability to beef up your weight more than both versions of the 20L.
 It includes 2 ruck plate compartments and if you have a longer torso, the hip belt included will sit lower towards your hips as opposed to around your core when worn with the 20L.
 The 25L can hold a 45lb plate in the back plate pocket, unlike the 20L versions which can only fit a 20 or 30 Rucker plate.
 Keep in mind, if you place a 45lb plate in the 25L, only a 20lb Rucker plate will fit in the second pocket.